Armed with this pub-by-pub guide to one of the world’s great booze trails, you’ll have a day/night/hangover to remember.

 As befits the size of the place, the drinks menu is equally massive, with all the draught beers and lagers you could wish for, along with spirits and wines.
 You’ll be spoiled for choice with the gin menu, while the range of cocktails – from a Pornstar Martini to a Disaronno Fizz – makes for a nice change of pace.
 Feeling hungry?
 Mac ‘n’ cheese, gourmet burgers, pizzas and paninis are all perfect pub crawl fodder.

-The Headingley Taps, Bennett Road, Headingley, Leeds, West Yorkshire, LS6 3HN.
+The Headingley Taps, North Road, Headingley, Leeds, West Yorkshire, LS6 3HN.

 This is a real change of pace when it comes to the Otley Run.
 Step away from the traditional pubs and bars of Headingley into the swish New York vibe of Manahatta.
 The curved bar delivers glamour galore, there’s tons of mingling room and the lively vibe is ideal for pub crawlers dressed as Where’s Wally, Avengers or Minions.
 Add in a shuffleboard zone and sports screens and this is a perfect pit-stop.